 Discover The Root

 Studies show that the lives we were exposed to go a long way in affecting how we see life and react to things.
-Some people were fortunate enough to grow up with practices and situations that helped build their confidence while others weren’t.
-Apparently, we are not born with this trait but absorb it from the people we relate with from time.
-Remember, children, learn by imitation.
+Some people were fortunate enough to grow up with practices and situations that helped build their confidence, while others weren’t.
+We are not born with this trait but absorb it from the people we relate with from time.
+Remember, children learn by imitation.

 While our desire to grow in confidence is key to developing this trait, the people we surround ourselves with play a vital role in helping us achieve this goal.
 Thus, avoid anyone quick to shun you or laugh at your efforts.